 Essential reading: Which Fitbit should you buy?

-From the multiple wearing options to boosting battery life, here's how top tips to become the master of your Fitbit Flex 2.
+From the different ways to wear it to boosting battery life, here are our top tips to become the master of your Fitbit Flex 2.

 Understanding Flex 2 LED notifications